Skip to main content

 • rheumatological disorders such as vasculitis and lupus

-We aim to identify appropriate treatments for your condition.
+We work to identify the most appropriate treatments for your condition.
 This may include medications or lifestyle changes that aim to improve your symptoms.
 We can also advise on strategies to help you manage your condition - to reduce risk factors that can lead to potential flare ups.

 What supports can our rheumatology team offer you?